 Keep us safe.
 We do not want to worry about our homes being broken into, our cars stolen, or encountering violence on the streets.
 Fortunately, the Norwalk Police Department (NPD) is there to keep us safe.
 For almost 25 years, NPD has received the national gold standard in public safety – accredited by the Commission on Accreditation for Law Enforcement Agencies (CALEA).
 While no police force is perfect, NPD’s commitment to community outreach and continuous improvement is unmatched.
 That is why we reject importing solutions to problems that exist elsewhere in America, but which have little to do with Norwalk.
 Instead of being defunded, the NPD needs to be fully funded.

 Enhance our small-town feeling.
 As a collection of neighborhoods, Norwalk has that small-town feel – we are unique and emphatically not a metropolis.
 If you think Norwalk is being overdeveloped, we agree.
 We would like to see greater selectivity around new construction projects.
 To protect our small-town feel, our zoning code needs updating consistently with that.
 Overcrowded, unsafe residential occupancies need increased zoning enforcement.
 We need to expand our parklands, create attractive cityscapes, restore Wall Street as a vibrant town center, promote outdoor restaurant dining, and enhance outdoor walkability.

 If you are interested in learning more, attend our next meeting.
-Just drop in to the Norwalk Inn or check to see if we may be virtual.
-You can fill out our contact form or email our interim corresponding secretary Diana, at firstname.lastname@example.org.
+Just drop in to the Norwalk Inn, we also provide a virtual option.
+You can fill out our contact form or email our interim corresponding secretary Diana, at email@example.com.
 We look forward to hearing from you!
 We send weekly emails of upcoming events and meetings.
 Our meetings are always posted on the homepage of our website as well.
 Check us out on Facebook and Instagram as well.

 Fred Wilms is the RTC Chair.
 Previously he represented Norwalk in the Connecticut State Legislature.